 - Juice of 1 lime

-- 1 tbsp white vinegar
+- 1 tablespoon white vinegar

-- 1-2 tsp pure maple syrup
+- 1-2 teaspoon(s) pure maple syrup

-- ½ tsp salt
+- ½ teaspoon salt

 Tangy Vegan Tartar Sauce

-- ⅓ cup diced dill pickle
+- ⅓ cup finely diced dill pickle

-- 1 ½ tsp dried dill
+- 1 ½ teaspoons finely chopped dried dill or 1 tablespoon fresh dill

-- ½ tsp salt
+- ½ teaspoon salt or to taste

-- Dash of sriracha (optional)
+- Dash of sriracha or hot sauce optional

 Extras

-- Extra Lime Wedges
+- Extra lime wedges

-- Dash of Sriracha
+- Dash of sriracha or hot sauce

 Instructions

-For the Slaw:
+For the Slaw

-For the Baked Cauliflower:
+For the Breaded Cauliflower

-For the Tartar Sauce:
+For the Tartar Sauce

 - While the cauliflower is baking, make your tartar sauce.
-In a small bowl, stir together all ingredients.
+In a small bowl, stir together all the ingredients.
 Place in the fridge until you are ready to use it.

 - To assemble the tacos, place a tortilla on a plate, top with a bit of the slaw, a piece or two of the crispy breaded cauliflower and top with a big dollop of tangy tartar sauce.
 Garnish with an extra squeeze of lime or dash of sriracha.